 The transportation of fleas into a home can come from rodents by hitching a ride on their warm-blooded pet fur, human shoes or clothing.
 Fleas dwelling outdoors may survive under shrubs, near buildings, hopping off one host such as a dog, cat or person and then hopping onto a new one.
 In cases where there are no pets, it has been shown that fleas may come in with other “uninvited” animals such as mice, rats, squirrels or raccoons.

 Fleas can multiply rapidly during warm, humid weather causing grief for both pets and their owners.
 What’s very interesting is, they can live in unoccupied structures where no host organism is present for many months.
 Any vibration, such as that of someone entering a room, may bring the fleas quickly back to life.
-(Older houses!)
+(Often the case in older houses!)

 Note: *This post contains affiliate links.
 I may make a small commission if you purchase using one of these links.
 As always, I only recommend products I use + love or have researched and have considered what would make the best choice for you!